Which are the best areas to stay in Barcelona? — Infographic

-According to our survey, the best neighbourhoods to live in according to migrants who have moved to Barcelona are: Gràcia (18%), Poblenou (10%), Sarrià - Sant Gervasi (9%), Born - Sant Pere (9%), and Eixample Dret - 8% + Eixample Esquerre 8%, as the demographic shows below.
+According to our survey, the best locations to stay in according to migrants who have moved to Barcelona are: Gràcia (18%), Poblenou (10%), Sarrià - Sant Gervasi (9%), Born - Sant Pere (9%), and Eixample Dret - 8% + Eixample Esquerre 8%, as the demographic shows below.

-Grácia is an excellent choice for anyone who wishes to experience an authentic Barcelona lifestyle amongst the Catalans.
+If you wonder where to stay in Barcelona, Grácia is an excellent choice for anyone who wishes to experience an authentic Barcelona lifestyle amongst the Catalans.
 Here you'll find an endless supplies of bars and restaurants, as well as designer shops, small boutiques, and attractions like Park Güell.
-Gràcia is a mish-mash of all Barcelona has to offer in one area and apartments here are cheaper and larger than in the centre.
-We have a long list of apartments in Gràcia in case you choose to stay here.
+Gràcia is a mish-mash of all Barcelona has to offer in one area and you will find are cheap places to stay and larger than in the centre.
+We have a long list of monthly rentals in Gràcia in case you choose to stay here.

 Comments about Gràcia from people who live in Barcelona

 "Neighbourhood with nice atmosphere, a lot of cultural life day and night.
 Alternative stores.
 Little traffic as many streets are one-way." / "It is a neighbourhood that has nice architecture and an atmosphere of a small town in the centre of a metropolis." / "Because it is a very cozy and local area, where you will find the real local culture with a lot of small bars and shops, without tourists." / "It feels central despite not being in the city centre - there are good transport connections.
 It's full of bars and shops. / "A district with everything you could possibly need that still retains an authentic feel in most parts."

 - Plaça de la Vila de Gràcia: With its charming clocktower, this neighbourhood square is an unmissable point of the city.